lihaoyi/macropy/readme.md

 #6
 ```

-Metascala provides a syntax for lambda expressions similar to Scala's [anonymous functions](http://www.codecommit.com/blog/scala/quick-explanation-of-scalas-syntax).
+Macropy provides a syntax for lambda expressions similar to Scala's [anonymous functions](http://www.codecommit.com/blog/scala/quick-explanation-of-scalas-syntax).
 Essentially, the transformation is:

 ```python
 f%(_ + _) -> lambda a, b: a + b